 Blame Ebro: So, back to your music, you said you and Willie met as artists.
-So that means you’ve been doing music for how long?
+So that means you’ve been making music for how long?

 Blame Ebro: When is the first single coming out?

-Shanda Denyce: I’m going to premire it sometime within the next month.
+Shanda Denyce: I’m going to premiere it sometime within the next month.
 I’m just trying to wait for the perfect time.
-I’m very delicate with my music, because I haven’t been able to expose myself like this.
-So, I’m kinda like hesitant to throw it out there, so I really just want to get a feeling when the time is right.
+I’m very delicate with my music because I haven’t been able to expose myself like this.
+So, I’m kind of like hesitant to throw it out there, so I just want to get a feeling when the time is right.
 But within the next month for sure.
 Right now I just don’t have a specific date.